Sellorio/mega-macro/README.md

 cuts down on some of the redundant manual work required to write a macro and reduces the amount of macro code capacity you have to use on non-functional code.

+As a bonus to the above improvement, cast-sequence commands will not only effortlessly display the correct icon, you'll also get the tooltip for the sequence abilities - impossible in the current macro implementation.

 ### Bigger macros!

 Write macros up to 1023 characters long.
 No more having to minify your macro code making it harder to